Bitfiddler/DevConfig/AI-Prompts/steering-maintenance.md

 - [ ] Does `coding-conventions.md` match current patterns?
 - [ ] Does `architecture-overview.md` reflect current architecture?
 - [ ] Are there new patterns that should be documented?
+- [ ] If working on a spec, is the `tasks.md` Known Issues section up to date?
+- [ ] If working on a spec, is the `tasks.md` Implementation Notes section up to date?

 ## Auto-Update Triggers